shayweitzman/AzureHW/README.md

 ### ARM Template for Windows Server
 - Developed an ARM template describing the specifications of a Windows server.

+### Azure PowerShell Installation and Connection on the Windows Server:
+- Installing Azure PowerShell on the Windows server and establishing a connection to Azure, enabling efficient management of Azure resources through PowerShell scripts.

 ### Continuous Deployment (CD) Pipeline
-- Employed Azure DevOps pipelines to automate the continuous deployment of 2 storage accounts and Windows server.
+- Employed Azure DevOps pipeline to automate continuous deployment.

 ### Blob Management Script
 - Created a script to manage blobs within Azure storage accounts.
-- The script achieved the creation, uploading, and copying of 100 blobs from one storage account to another.
+- The script achieved the creation, uploading, and copying of 100 blobs from one storage account to another through the Windows server.

 ## Main Topics Explored